ElinaBoman/rootme/README.md

 I been inspired by this everneed project: https://github.com/amylour/everneed/tree/main?tab=readme-ov-file#libraries--frameworks  in order to create wishlist app and readme documentation.

-I have used chatGPT to generate information about products and to write text content in Q&A.
+I have used chatGPT to generate information about products, converting excel sheets into readme markdown and to write text content in Q&A.

 As always I want to thank my mentor Brian O'Hare, who I am really going to miss after submitting this project.
 Thank you so much Brian for helping me on my coding journey!